hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Anyone want to tackle that for fun?

 [21:20:34](#UKiFShQ1Gr-DZBZ45LTSOec2-RwVyqBNpM_H96gZg4U) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-It's not much fun, when you cannot run Red on the current macOS versions Ì†ΩÌ∏ï
+It's not much fun, when you cannot run Red on the current macOS versions üòï

 [22:56:48](#6Yml8_epiLGyRbbHDIx5tScDXkUN5JuNGdhXV_GT6Co) <greggirwin (Gregg Irwin)>:
 Of course.
 What percentage of all macs in use are on the current version?